robotson/serpenta/README.md

 - reimplement "eye" switch pathfinding/graph searching algorithm so it doesn't randomly hang if it walks into a corner

 - reimplement the "findFreeCell" recursion method for respawning "apples" so it doesn't blow up if there are no more free cells possible to find

-- some kind of score keeping system

-- implement exit goal "apple" (after all "eye" switches are covered)

 - touch controls for mobile devices